8 tips for giving wisely

 If you’re not careful, you can end up mistakenly giving to the same charities and people multiple times a year or forget about donations that can be claimed as valuable tax deductions.
 Make sure to get receipts from charities for your donations and keep them in a file so they’re easy to find when you complete your tax return.
 For gifts to loved ones, keep track of who you give money to and when so you’re not needlessly triggering a requirement to file a gift tax return.

-You can give up to $13,000 each year through 2012 (spouses can collectively give $26,000) to as many individuals as you want without triggering potential gift taxes or the requirement to file a gift tax return.
-That's why it's often good to spread giving over multiple years rather than lumping it all into one.
+You can give up to $14,000 in 2017 (spouses can collectively give $28,000) to as many individuals as you want without triggering potential gift tax consequences or the requirement to file a gift tax return.
+That’s why it’s often good to spread giving over multiple years rather than lumping it all into one.

-If you want to give more than that, there are exceptions to consider: Gifts that go directly to educational or medical institutions to pay for tuition or health care bills are gift tax-exempt.
-Moreover, you can make a one-time contribution to a 529 college-savings plan for up to five times the annual gift tax exclusion ($65,000 in 2011 or 2012) without incurring a gift tax by electing to spread the contribution ratably over five years.
+If you want to give more than that, there are exceptions to consider.
+Gifts that go directly to educational or medical institutions to pay for an individual’s tuition or health care bills are excluded from gift-tax and do not count toward the annual gift tax exclusion for that individual.
+Moreover, you can make a one-time contribution to a 529 college-savings plan for up to five times the annual gift tax exclusion, or $70,000 as of 2017 (spouses can collectively give $140,000).
+You can do this without incurring gift tax consequences by electing to spread the contribution ratably over five years for gift tax purposes (making use of future years’ annual gift tax exclusions).

-By naming a charity as beneficiary of a life insurance policy, you can make your charitable gift go further by leveraging premium dollars into a larger death benefit amount.
+Naming a charity as beneficiary of a life insurance policy can make your charitable gift go further by leveraging premium dollars into a larger death benefit amount.
 Plus, if you retain ownership of the policy, you can change beneficiaries at any time for any reason.
-Even if you choose to gift full ownership to the charity so you no longer control the policy, you'll gain an income-tax deduction.
+If you instead choose to gift full ownership to the charity so you no longer control the policy, you’ll gain a potential income-tax deduction.
 Also, if you continue to pay additional premiums, you can deduct those payments from your income taxes as charitable gifts.

 You may have a lot of stuff consuming space in your attic or closets.
 Giving items rather than money has benefits.
-For one, you're not hurting your personal cash flow by donating that old china set.
+For one, you’re not hurting your personal cash flow by donating that old china set.
 However, you have to clean out your closets before Dec.
-31 to claim a deduction for 2011.
-Remember that items need to be in good used condition or better.
-Also, you'll need a receipt or other reliable written document for anything valued at less than $250, a written acknowledgement with details of the donation for contributions of $250 or more and an appraisal for donated items worth more than $5,000.
-Check IRS Publication 526, Charitable Contributions, for the details.
+31 to claim a deduction for 2017.
+Remember that items generally need to be in good used condition or better.
+Also, here are a few things you'll need:

-Ultimately, giving shouldn't just be part of your yearly financial planning.
-It should be part of your life plan.
-The reason: You can designate charitable and personal gifts before you pass away, reducing your estate tax bill.
+Ultimately, giving shouldn’t just be part of your yearly financial planning.
+Charitable giving should be part of your life plan.
+The reason: You can designate charitable and personal gifts before you pass away, and in some cases, potentially reducing any estate tax bill.

-Another longer-term option for charitable giving is using a donor-advised fund, which allows you to claim a tax deduction today for funds you contribute to a charitable investment account that you can later advise how to allocate to nonprofits.
-Your Ameriprise financial advisor can help you explore these opportunities.
+Another longer-term option for charitable giving is using a donor-advised fund, which allows you to claim a potential tax deduction today for funds you contribute to a charitable investment account that you can later make recommendations on how to allocate to nonprofits.
+Your Ameriprise financial advisor can help you explore these and other opportunities.

 8. Carve a total plan

-Charities often bombard people with emotional appeals this time of year.
-If you're not careful, you could end up giving to ones that aren't reputable, and you possibly won't have enough left to give to the ones you really care about.
+Charities often bombard people with emotional appeals during the holiday season.
+If you’re not careful, you could end up giving to ones that aren’t reputable, and you possibly won’t have enough left to give to the ones you really care about.

 Work with your Ameriprise financial advisor to develop a well-rounded strategy for charitable and personal giving, including an approach that reflects your values and the kind of long-term legacy you want to leave for others.
 This doesn’t mean you shouldn’t give to the occasional door-knockers and bell-ringers — rather you should make sure you’re using your charitable dollars as effectively as you can.